 Add or remove an optional switch.

-Action pop-up menu
+Edit pop-up menu

-Switch Control automatically steps through, or scans, items in a panel, group, or user interface.
+Switch Control automatically steps through, or scans, items in a panel, group, or the user interface.
 This option is on by default.

 If you want to turn off auto scanning, you must add a switch for moving to the next item.